Jason Samenow – Chief Meteorologist

 Matt Rogers – Meteorologist (Tuesday)

-Matt Rogers is a meteorologist and Washington D.C.
-(Columbia Heights) resident.
-He is President and co-founder of the Commodity Weather Group, LLC, in Bethesda, MD.
-Matt was previously the Director of Weather for MDA EarthSat Weather in Rockville, MD.
-For the past fifteen years, Matt has been helping companies manage their weather-related risk, particularly in the energy and financial sectors.
-He is a frequent speaker at client sites and at conferences where the primary goals are meteorological education along with prognostication of future risk.
-Matt earned a B.S. degree in meteorology from Penn State University in 1994.
-He also earned an MBA from George Mason University in 2001.
+Matt Rogers is a meteorologist and Washington, D.C.
+(Petworth) resident.
+He is President and co-founder of the Commodity Weather Group in Bethesda, Md., which focuses on weather risks for the energy and agriculture sectors.
+Matt was previously the Director of Weather for MDA EarthSat Weather in Rockville, Md., and he has consulted for the energy sector for over 20 years.
+Matt earned a B.S. degree in meteorology from Penn State University (1994) and an MBA from George Mason University (2001).
 Like most meteorologists, his passion for weather started extremely early in life and has never let go.

 David Streit – Meteorologist (Thursday)